 For Environmental Protection Agency (EPA) Clean School Bus (CSB) program rebates, 100% of the rebate is due once funds are distributed to recipient.
 Method of payment is ACH with net 30 terms.
 Upon receiving EPA CSB rebate funding, recipient will notify the InCharge Energy account representative by email and an invoice will be sent with our electronic payment information for the rebate total plus an Advance Payment of 50% of remaining project amount.
-For equipment, warranty and software orders, the remaining 50% will be invoiced upon substantial completion..
+For equipment, warranty and software orders, the remaining 50% will be invoiced upon shipping.
+For final bolt down and turnkey projects, the remaining 50% will be invoiced upon substantial completion..